leisn/MarkdigToc/Readme.md

 #### TOC Title

-> NOTICE: I also parse toc title and use it's attributes from markdown content , but that is not a regular *syntax*, you should know that.
+> NOTICE: I also parse toc title and use it's attributes from markdown document , but that is not a regular *syntax*, you should know that.

 * `OverrideTitle`: `string? : default null`

-  Override toc title , ignore defined in markdown content.
+  Override toc title , ignore defined in markdown document.

 * `TitleTag`: `string : default p`